Program: M.U.P., Urban Planning

 Chair: Robert B. Kent

 Sierra Hall (SH) 220

-- Understand the current principles and practices of urban planning.
+- Describe the principles and applied aspects of sustainable development.